AustralEpitech/archinstall/README.md

 ## Extend
-If you want to extend this script, simply place your own commands in a `.sh` file in `modules/{prechroot,chroot,chroot/user}` respectively depending on when you need it to be executed.
+If you want to extend this script, simply place your own commands in a `.sh` file in `modules/**/` depending on when you need it to be executed.